-Property that is to be divided following a divorce may include assets such as the primary home, other real property, personal property, retirement benefits (including pension plans, IRAs and 401(k)s), investment accounts and businesses owned by the parties.
+Property that is to be divided following a divorce may include assets such as the primary home, other real property, personal property, retirement benefits (including pension plans, IRAs and 401(k)s), investment accounts, livestock, intellectual property, and businesses owned by the parties.
 The court will attempt to equitably divide the couple’s marital estate and debt.
-With more than 27 years of legal experience, Denton property division attorney Julia Kerestine knows the factors that determine what is equitable and can help identify assets and assess values.
+With more than 35 years of legal experience, Denton property division attorney Julia Kerestine knows the factors that determine what is equitable and can help identify assets and assess values.

 Prenuptial Agreements, Postnuptial Agreements and the Division of Property